R Coronae Borealis

 R Coronae Borealis is a low-mass yellow supergiant star in the constellation of Corona Borealis.
-It is the prototype of the R Cor Bor class of variable stars, which fade by several magnitudes at irregular intervals.
+It is the prototype of the R Coronae Borealis variable of variable stars, which fade by several magnitudes at irregular intervals.
 R Coronae Borealis itself normally shines at approximately magnitude 6, just about visible to the naked eye, but at intervals of several months to many years fades to as faint as 15th magnitude.
 Over successive months it then gradually returns to its normal brightness, giving it the nickname "reverse nova", after the more common type of star which rapidly increases in brightness before fading.

 Nomenclature

 R Coronae Borealis is a faint naked eye star, but does not have any traditional names.
 Johann Bayer did not give it a Greek letter designation although it is marked on his map.
 John Flamsteed numbered all the Bayer stars but did not add any additional designations for fainter stars, so R Coronae Borealis does not appear in either of these two catalogues.

 At its discovery it was described simply as "the variable in the Northern crown".
 It was later referred to as Variabilis Coronae, "Variable (star) of Corona (Borealis)".
 It has also been called a "reverse nova" because of its habit of fading from sight.
 The variable star designation R Coronae Borealis was introduced, as "Coronae R" by Friedrich Wilhelm Argelander in 1850.